MakeSchool-Tutorials/Flappy-Bird-SpriteBuilder-Swift/P0/content.md

     weak var obstaclesLayer : CCNode!

-Finally, update the *spawnNewObstacle* method so that new obstacles aren't added to the *physicsNode* anymore but rather the new *obstaclesLayer* (I've omitted some code, and commented the line you need to replace):
+Finally, update the *spawnNewObstacle* method so that new obstacles aren't added to the *gamePhysicsNode* anymore, but rather the new *obstaclesLayer* (I've omitted some code, and commented the line you need to replace):

     let obstacle = CCBReader.load("Obstacle") as!
 Obstacle
     obstacle.position = ccp(prevObstaclePos + distanceBetweenObstacles, 0)